 Of course, there’s a down-side and here it’s the duration of the visit: 30 minutes only.
 You can roam for 15 minutes inside the house and then 15 minutes on the outside.
 That’s is.

-You can buy the tickets at Lawson or directly at the place.
+You can buy the tickets at Lawson, directly at the place or online!